Join Our Email List

-Opioids are powerful medications used to treat pain.
-They are often prescribed for people with strong or long-term pain.
-Some examples are oxycodone, hydrocodone, methadone and codeine.
-Opioids almost always need to be prescribed by a health care provider (doctors, nurse practitioners or physician assistants).
+Opioid medications are often prescribed for people with severe or long-term pain.
+Some are used to help people with addiction.
+Opioids almost always need to be prescribed by a health care provider.

 What are the symptoms of opioid poisoning?

-Someone who has taken too many opioids may be snoring and look like they are sleeping soundly.
-But this may be a sign that they are having trouble breathing.
+Someone who has taken too much of an opioid may snore loudly and look like they are sleeping soundly.
+But the snoring may be a sign that they are having trouble breathing.
 Get them help right away.